-Meriwether Lewis (1774-1809) – Diplomat, explorer, scientist, governor, soldier, and the official leader of the Lewis and Clark Expedition, Meriwether Lewis has been called “undoubtedly the greatest pathfinder this country has ever known.”
+Meriwether Lewis, a diplomat, explorer, scientist, governor, soldier, and the official leader of the Lewis and Clark Expedition, has been called “undoubtedly the greatest pathfinder this country has ever known.”

-Born near Charlottesville, Virginia to William and Lucy Meriwether Lewis, faced the world with opportunity and advantage.
-After William’s death in 1781, Lucy remarried and moved the family to Georgia when Meriwether was ten.
-At thirteen, he was sent back to Virginia for education by private tutors.
+Born near Charlottesville, Virginia, to William and Lucy Meriwether Lewis, he faced the world with opportunity and advantage.
+After William died in 1781, Lucy remarried and moved the family to Georgia when Meriwether was ten.
+At 13, private tutors sent him back to Virginia for education.
 He also began to manage his family’s estate.
 Upon the death of his stepfather, Lewis, not yet out of his teens, became the head of a household that included his mother and four siblings.

-Later, he joined the Virginia militia and in 1794, participated in putting down the Whiskey Rebellion.
-The next year he joined the regular army, in which he continued to serve until 1801, reaching the rank of captain.
+Later, he joined the Virginia militia and, in 1794, participated in putting down the Whiskey Rebellion.
+The following year he joined the regular army, in which he continued to serve until 1801, reaching the rank of captain.
 During this time, he met and befriended one of his commanding officers, William Clark.

-In 1801, shortly after his election, President Thomas Jefferson invited Lewis to serve as his personal secretary, where Lewis became immediately involved in the planning of the Corps of Discovery Expedition.
+In 1801, shortly after his election, President Thomas Jefferson invited Lewis to serve as his personal secretary, where Lewis became immediately involved in planning the Corps of Discovery Expedition.
 Lewis served as secretary for less than two years before being reassigned as an intelligent officer who was “fit for the enterprise and willing to… explore… to the Western Ocean.”

-Jefferson selected 28-year-Lewis to lead the expedition, afterwards known as the Corps of Discovery.
+Jefferson selected 28-year-Lewis to lead the expedition, afterward known as the Corps of Discovery.
 Lewis, in turn, selected former Army comrade, 32-year-old William Clark, to be co-leader.
-Due to bureaucratic delays in the US Army, Clark officially only held the rank of Second Lieutenant at the time; but, Lewis concealed this from the men and shared the leadership of the expedition, always referring to Clark as “Captain.”
+Due to bureaucratic delays in the U.S. Army, Clark officially only held the rank of Second Lieutenant at the time.
+However, Lewis concealed this from the men and shared the expedition’s leadership, always referring to Clark as “Captain.”

 In 1803, while preparing for his journey to the Pacific Ocean, Lewis spent a month in Philadelphia studying with the eminent scientists of the day.
-His education included intensive courses in medicine, preservation of plant and animal samples, the use of navigation instruments, cartography, and the study of fossils.
+His education included intensive courses in medicine, preservation of plant and animal samples, using navigation instruments, cartography, and studying fossils.

-After three years, the pair returned and President Thomas Jefferson then appointed Lewis governor of the Louisiana Territory in 1806.
+After three years, the pair returned, and President Thomas Jefferson appointed Lewis governor of the Louisiana Territory in 1806.
 Taking up his post nearly two years later, Lewis faced challenges almost immediately.
 Personality conflicts, political differences, and questions about the appropriation of government funds all contributed to his difficulties.
-Hoping to resolve the financial questions, Lewis set out from St. Louis, Missouri for Washington D.C. in September, 1809.
-Traveling with him was his servant, John Pernia, and Major James Neely.
+Hoping to resolve the financial questions, Lewis set out from St. Louis, Missouri, for Washington D.C., in September 1809.
+His servant, John Pernia, and Major James Neely traveled with him.

-Adding to the problems that Lewis was facing in his career, he was also experiencing personal problems.
-Meriwether Lewis had long suffered from periodic spells of what was then termed as “meloncholy.”
-Land speculation had drained his finances and he had begun to drink to much.
-Though his traveling companions worried for his safety and tried to talk him out of taking the trip, Lewis insisted, even though he was complaining of terrible headaches and a fever.
+Adding to Lewis’s problems in his career, he was also experiencing personal problems.
+Meriwether Lewis had long suffered from periodic spells of what was then termed “melancholy.”
+In addition, land speculation had drained his finances, and he had begun to drink too much.
+Though his traveling companions worried for his safety and tried to talk him out of taking the trip, Lewis insisted, even though he complained of terrible headaches and a fever.

 Just a little more than a month later, Lewis died mysteriously from gunshot wounds on October 11, 1809.

-While traveling through Tennessee on October 10th, it began to rain heavily and two of the pack horses fled into the woods.
-Neelly advised Lewis to continue on while he rounded up the horses.
+While traveling through Tennessee on October 10, it began to rain heavily, and two of the pack horses fled into the woods.
+Neelly advised Lewis to continue while he rounded up the horses.
 Governor Lewis complied and secured lodging at a public roadhouse called Grinder’s Stand.
 His servant Pernia was given lodging in the barn.
-Mrs. Grinder would later say that Lewis spent time that evening in the common room pacing and mumbling in a strange manner and that she had heard the gunshots, but, was to afraid to investigate.
-The next morning, Lewis was found with a gunshot in the head and one in his chest, but, he was still alive for a while.
+Mrs. Grinder would later say that Lewis spent time that evening in the common room pacing and mumbling strangely and that she had heard the gunshots but was too afraid to investigate.
+The following day, Lewis was found with a gunshot in the head and one in his chest, but he was still alive for a while.

 From the beginning, there were questions about whether Lewis committed suicide or was murdered.
 Career associates, including Thomas Jefferson, believed that he died at his own hand.
 However, some family members and others maintained that he was killed.
-Though most historians today accept the theory that Lewis took his own life, a conspiracy theory also continues to linger.
+Though most historians today accept that Lewis took his own life, a conspiracy theory also lingers.